 Technical Agrologist (TAg):

-A minimum of a diploma, applied degree or degree from an accredited post-secondary institution recognized with credit.
-This education must include a minimum of 60 credits that includes:
+A minimum of a diploma, applied degree or degree (with a science focus) from an accredited post-secondary institution recognized with credit of which the course work must consist of the following:

-- At least 36 credits (or 12 courses based on 3 credits each) in agricultural or natural sciences or agricultural or resource economics that relate directly to agrology (as defined in the Agrologists Regulation, 2021)
+- A minimum of 12 courses in agricultural or natural sciences or agricultural or resource economics that relate directly to agrology (as defined in the Agrologists Regulation, 2021)